Should you exercise before or after you eat?

 Don’t wait too long to dine

 To help your body recover and get it the nutrients it needs, Gonya suggests eating your post-work out meal or snack within 45 minutes.
 But in the end, it’s all personal preference.
-Time of day and other demands might make holding off on eating or rescheduling a workout might impossible.
+Time of day and other demands might make holding off on eating or rescheduling a workout impossible.

 While the study’s results point out the many health benefits of exercising on an empty stomach, Gonya says the most important thing is to just be active.